flipmcf/CasterPak/Readme.md

 # Development Installs

+For dev installs, it's best to get things working without a container, then do a 'docker-compose' to make sure containers still build.

+as a developer, you are responsible for running the flask app 'casterpak' and the cache cleanup process separately helps debug stuff.

 ### configuration
 for development, the 'config.ini' is your best place, but for production, use env vars.
-All of the options in config.ini can be overridden by environment variables for containerized installs.
+All of the options in config.ini will be overridden by environment variables for containerized builds, which is the production path.

-The format of the env vars are "CASTERPAK_SECTION_OPTION".

-For example, to configure the serverName in the output section, you would set the environment variable CASTERPAK_OUTPUT_SERVERNAME.

-videoParentPath is CASTERPAK_FILESYSTEM_VIDEOPARENTPATH

 ### Install System Dependencies: